 The cottage has a combined lounge, kitchen and dining area opening onto extensive decking.
 This ‘front of house’ area is comfortable and cosy.
 The colour scheme was inspired by the yellow-toned dining room in Monet’s house in France, with aubergine as a contrasting colour.
 This area has reverse cycle heating/cooling.

 The lounge has a CD, DVD and radio system, as well as TV with streaming options such as Netflix.
 There is no wood fire, but there is a very effective artificial ‘fire’ which prompts rave reviews from visitors.

 The kitchen is fitted with modern appliances (including microwave oven, coffee pod machine, dishwasher, and electric stove top and oven) and is well-equipped with crockery, glassware and cooking equipment.
 It is designed to be a functional kitchen which food lovers should find more than adequate.

 The kitchen and dining area, with views to die for, lead seamlessly onto the main deck overlooking the river, which is almost two kilometres wide at this point.

 Bedrooms, Bathroom and Ensuite

 Summary: Two bedrooms.
 Two bathrooms.
 One king size bed.
 One queen size bed.
 All linen provided.
-Two reverse cycle heating/cooling units at each end of the cottage.
+Two reverse cycle heating/cooling units warming and cooling the whole cottage.

 There are two decks, both with clear overhead cover.
 The main deck, facing the river, is large and ideal for a leisurely breakfast, morning or afternoon coffee, or a flute of sparkling wine before a romantic dinner.
 It has extensive outdoor furniture and an electric barbecue.
 The weather can be amazing, so don’t be surprised to find yourself sitting outside well into the evening, especially with daylight saving.